Production Open Source Chat with Work Instructions

 We need to install the sample work instruction repository.

-Note: if you forked this repository, please update the below reference to chuckstack
+Note: if you forked this repository, please update the below reference to chuckstack with the name of your fork.

 cd ~